-Outlook and Growth Strategy1
+Outlook and Growth Strategy

-As the regulated California market continues to develop, management sees potential growth in well-known retail platforms, as well as cannabis packaged goods that are trusted by consumers and focused on specific consumer demographics.
-The Company's portfolio of brands is positioned for growth in the area of cannabis packaged goods, including those which are expected to be sold at wholesale to other Retailers throughout California.
+As the California market continues to develop, management sees potential growth in well-known retail dispensaries, as well as cannabis products that are trusted by consumers and which are focused on specific consumer demographics.
+The Company's portfolio of brands is positioned for growth through its own and other Retailers throughout California.